Eyescale/Consensus/Release/Version-1.0/README.txt

 	   Consensus 'do' operations only take effect after the end of the current frame and before the start of the next one.

+	   Note that the removal of an instance entails the removal of all its descendants.

 B. Input & Output (version 1.0)